-- Select <Upload for \\sec> and enter the duration in the blank.
-The images of the duration will be uploaded to the FTP when the alarm input is triggered.
-The setting range is from 1 to 9999 seconds. - Select <Upload while trigger is active> to keep the images being uploaded to the FTP while the trigger is active, i.e. until the alarm is stopped.
+- Select <Upload for sec> and enter the duration in the blank.
+The images of the duration will be uploaded via E-Mail when the alarm input is triggered.
+The setting range is from 1 to 9999 seconds. - Select <Upload while trigger is active> to keep the images being uploaded via E-Mail while the trigger is active, i.e. until the alarm is stopped.